 We have helped thousands of people in all of the communities that we support.
 Read through their stories and how their lives have changed for the better.

 NJAC’s programs are ll in need of your support.
-Our Domestic Abuse and Sexual Assault programs are dependent on volunteer participation and we offer regularly scheduled training opportunities.
+Our Domestic Violence and Sexual Assault programs are dependent on volunteer participation and we offer regularly scheduled training opportunities.

 Financial contributions, as well as product donations, are always welcome.
 Whether you are able to give of your time or resources, this is a place for you at NJAC.